CodeInfinity07/rep/replit.md

 - **Server**: Laravel Artisan development server

 ## Architecture
 Laravel MVC application serving blade templates with static assets.
 The application connects to external APIs for live betting/trading functionality.

+**Layout Structure**:
+- Management section uses a shared Blade layout (`layouts/management.blade.php`)
+- Layout includes header with navigation, sidebar with sports menu, and main content area
+- Views extend the layout using `@extends` and populate content with `@section`
+- Bettor section currently standalone, can be migrated to use layouts in future

 Each route returns a blade view with all necessary assets served from the public directory.

 ## Development
 - Server runs on port 5000 via Laravel Artisan